SBA Loan Application: Everything You Need to Know

 Step 2: Determine Your Eligibility Before Applying

-So, after you’ve decided which of the SBA loan programs is best for your business, the next thing you’ll need to do is determine your eligibility.
-Because SBA loans are such great financial products for small businesses, the application process is competitive.
-You’ll need to have strong credit and finances to qualify.
+After deciding which of the SBA loan programs is best for your business, the next step is to determine your eligibility.
+Since SBA loans are great financial products for small businesses, the application process is competitive.
+You’ll need strong credit and finances to qualify.

 - Be a small business, as defined by the SBA